osinstom/osinstom.github.io/en/_posts/2020-03-11-custom-c-externs-in-bpf-back-ends.md

 The general workflow is depicted below.

-Basically, the P4 to BPF compilers translates program written in P4_16 to the subset of C, which is compatible to the eBPF virtual machine.
+Basically, the P4 to BPF compilers translate program written in P4_16 to the subset of C, which is compatible to the eBPF virtual machine.
 Then, the C program is compiled down to BPF code using `clang` and the generated code can be injected to eBPF VM.

 With the support for custom C externs, an additional C file implementing custom extern function can be now mixed with the C code generated from the P4 program.
 For inclusion of the custom C extern into the P4 code, users need to define the action as `extern` object.
 The defintion of the `extern` object should follow P4 convention and declare name, arguments (with [directional parameters](https://p4.org/p4-spec/docs/P4-16-v1.2.0.html#sec-calling-convention)) and return type, for instance: